IBPI Workshop: Creating Effective Active Transportation Programs

 HOW TO REGISTER

-This workshop, typically held in August / September, will not be held in 2021 but we are exploring options for 2022.
+This workshop, typically held in the summer, will not be held in 2021 but we are exploring options for 2022.
 Fill out this interest form if you would like us to notify you of that decision.

 The most recent workshop fee was $525*, which included: